by Tom Allen

 Adding an M&A Technology Platform

 Putting a deal lead or project manager at the center of the deal process is burdensome.
 An individual cannot effectively juggle inorganic processes, project manage effectively, communicate timely and be expected to apply intelligence and intuition to extract deal value and find deal synergies.
 Simply, the volume of administrative work forces out the reasonable application of intellect.
 Yet, this is how many M&A deals generally work and sub-par deal teams run.
-When the human bottleneck gets removed, work can be effectively managed and the time from deal origination to close expedited.
+When the human bottleneck gets alleviated through deal management software, work can be effectively managed and the time from deal origination to close expedited.

 M&A will continue to be a key growth outlet for companies across all sectors globally.
 Those who take a thoughtful approach – who stop, review and consider how to trade hours for effectiveness, will find themselves forging ahead.
 Their deal teams, executive leaders, project managers and business unit partners will work more cohesively, more intelligently and be poised to source and secure high value targets more quickly and with lower risk.
 In the rapidly advancing world of M&A, fine-tuned means repeatable and extensible.

-Looking forward, M&A will become even more of a differentiator that helps companies break away from the competition.
-It becomes this, not because of some panacea technology or process, but because the people driving deals are freed up to do their jobs with energy, passion, collaboration and with instinct.
+Looking forward, M&A and M&A technology will become even more of a differentiator that help companies break away from the competition.
+They become this not because of some panacea technology or process, but because the people driving deals are freed up to do their jobs with energy, passion, collaboration and with instinct.
 And, they get to enjoy their Saturday nights too.